 Great For Breakfast, Lunch Or Dinner!

-This kimchi omelet is easy to make and filling enough for breakfast, lunch or dinner.
-Perfect for a busy weeknight meal or a hearty weekend brunch!
+As far as egg recipes go, this kimchi omelet is easy to make and filling enough for any time of the day – breakfast, lunch or dinner!
+Perfect for a busy weeknight meal or a hearty weekend brunch.
 Serve with toast, hash browns or a nice side salad.

 Top Tips For A Kimchi Omelet